Here's Our Rant About Abercrombie & Fitch Co. (ANF)

 Abercrombie & Fitch Co.
-(NYSE:ANF) went down by -1.87% from its latest closing price compared to the recent 1-year high of $47.29.
-The company’s stock price has collected -2.21% of loss in the last five trading sessions.
-Press Release reported on 07/19/21 that Inter Parfums, Inc. Reports 2021 Second Quarter Net Sales
+(NYSE:ANF) went down by -2.22% from its latest closing price compared to the recent 1-year high of $47.29.
+The company’s stock price has collected -6.73% of loss in the last five trading sessions.
+Press Release reported on 07/27/21 that Inter Parfums, Inc. Schedules 2021 Second Quarter Release for Monday, August 9th and Conference Call for Tuesday, August 10th

 >> 7 Top Picks for the Post-Pandemic Economy <<